meedan/pender/README.md

 * `lapis:docs`: Generate the documentation for this API, including models and controllers diagrams, Swagger, API endpoints, licenses, etc.
 * `lapis:docker:run`: Run the application in Docker
 * `lapis:docker:shell`: Enter the Docker container
+* `swagger:docs:markdown`: Generate the documentation in markdown format

 ### Credits